omareq/omareq.github.io/antenna-calculator/README.md

 #### General

 - [ ]   Add toggle to hide or show dimensions

+- [ ]   Add current frequency indicator in top left corner of diagram

 - [ ]   Create schematic export to pdf or some other format